 The Mindfulness-Based Stress Reduction (MBSR) program was developed in 1979 by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical School, and was designed to empower participants into taking an active role in the management of their health and wellness.

 This program gave rise to the present Center for Mindfulness in Medicine, Health Care and Society at UMass Medical School.
 MBSR is now a well- established complementary medical program used by medical centres, hospitals and clinics all over the world.

-It is an intensive program which trains participants in mindfulness, a way of learning to relate directly to whatever is happening in our lives, a way of taking charge of our lives and doing something for ourselves that no one else can do for us — consciously and systematically working with our own stress, pain, illness, and the challenges and demands of everyday life.
+It is an intensive program which trains participants in mindfulness: a way of learning to relate directly to whatever is happening in our lives; a way of taking charge and doing something for ourselves that no one else can do for us.
+It is a way of consciously and systematically working with our own stress, pain, illness, and the challenges and demands of everyday life.

 Mindfulness is not something that we need to “get” or acquire.
-It is already within each of us — a deep internal resource waiting to be released and used in the service of learning, growing, and healing.
+It is already within us — a deep internal resource waiting to be released and used in the service of learning, growing, and healing.